jampp/geeks/_src/_posts/2018-01-04-importance-of-serving-ads.markdown

 ###Assumptions

 From our messages, we search click, impression and conversion logs.
-Here we will be assuming that these logs are i.i.d random variables, for any given instance \\(c \in C\\) (during \\(T\\) ).
+Here we will be assuming that these logs are i.i.d random variables, for any given instance \\(c \in C\\) (during a time period \\(T\\) ).

 We also make other key assumptions about our data's structure.
 First, we say that a click is inextricably caused by its impression.
 There are no other factors affecting a click and this _causality_ can not be shared among impressions.
 There is only one impression joined to that click.

 This affects our analysis when simulating different frequency cap levels.
 For example we will have that a frequency cap of eight, will cut all impressions of higher frequency number.
 With this, we will assume that a drop of an impression that is joined to a click will directly lead to a loss of that click.
 Yet this would not occur for events, where an impression loss (or click loss as well) would not necessarily incur in the event loss.
 Our assumptions structure attribution relationships among distinct message types in this way.

-The bottom line is that it is not the same to say we lost an impression for that click, than an impression for an install.
+The bottom line is that it is not the same to say we lost an impression for that click, than an impression for a conversion.

 Finally, we will be setting attribution windows to the values most commonly used by our clients which are twenty four hours for last-impressions and thirty days for last-clicks.

 ###Data Preparation

-Consider a time window \\(T\\) over which to analyze our data, fifteen days or one month, as a way of reducing stationarity in the data.
+Consider a time window \\(T\\) over which to analyze our data, fifteen days or one month, as a way of accounting for stationarity in the data.

 Let \\(A\\) be the set of apps (or Advertisers) and, without loss of generality, consider \\(a\\) to be a generic app.
 The same goes for the set of Campaigns \\(C\\) of those advertisers.
 In this context we can have multiple \\(c\\) for each \\(a\\), but each \\(c\\) is assigned to one and only one \\(a\\).